Som-Energia/infoenergia-api/README.md

 	- Some other curves (P2) informed T2-1h to get T1 but for them T1 = T2-15minutes
     - Output attribute `date` timezone is UTC (some curves used local Madrid TZ)
     - Uninformed fields now are `null` instead of `false`
+- Deploy notes:
+    - New dependencies added, pip install required
+    - New `ERP_DB_CONF` configuration to connect directly to the ERP db
+    - New config variable `CURVE_TYPE_DEFAULT_BACKEND` to set a default curve
+      backend: `mongo` or `timescale`.
+    - New config variable `CURVE_TYPE_BACKENDS` to change the default curve backend for each type of curve.

 ### 2.3.0